International coursework student fees

 If your residency details have changed, you must show proof of your new residency to Macquarie University by the next relevant census date in order for the change to take effect.
 For any students making upfront payments to the University, you should try to show proof of this change earlier in order to have the correct fees printed on your Statement of Charges by the relevant payment due date.

-To change residency details
+To change residency details to:

 If you have paid International Fees for the current session of study and change your residency with Macquarie University by the census date, you will be eligible for the local (domestic) student fee rates.
 If there is a difference between this amount and what you have paid already, you can either request a refund of any credit amount or be required to pay the difference.